rpy2/rpy2/doc/source/introduction.rst

 R has a builtin help system that, just like the pydoc strings are used frequently in python during interactive sessions, is used very frequently by R programmmers.
-This help system is accessible from R function, therefore accessible from rpy2.
+This help system is accessible from an R function, therefore accessible from rpy2.

 Help on a topic within a given package, or currently loaded packages
 ---------------------------------------------------------------------